-Read the document to make sure it meets your needs and that everyone involved agrees with the tenancy agreement.
-Remember that if you have any questions you can Ask a lawyer.
+Read the document to make sure it meets your needs and that everyone involved understands and agrees with all of the Tenancy Agreement for a Flat’s terms.
+Remember that, if you have any questions, you can Ask a lawyer for advice.

-Each person or business involved (the parties) must sign the tenancy agreement.
-If the landlord is a company or LLP, then its representative must sign.
+Each party involved (ie the landlord and the tenant(s)) must sign the Tenancy Agreement for a Flat.
+If the landlord is a company or an LLP, its representative must sign.

 Signing in print

-Must provide each tenant (free of charge) with a copy of the Department for Communities and Local Government's publication "How to rent: Checklist for renting in England", if the property is located in England only.
+Must provide each tenant (free of charge) with a copy of the Department for Communities and Local Government's publication 'How to rent: Checklist for renting in England'.

 Must place any deposit provided into a tenancy deposit protection scheme within 30 days, and must provide the tenant with details of the scheme and a receipt for the deposit.
-For further information read Deposit protection schemes and Prescribed information for tenancy deposits.
+For more information, read Deposit protection schemes and Prescribed information for tenancy deposits.

 Must provide the tenant (free of charge) with an up-to-date Energy Performance Certificate (EPC) and gas safety certificate.
 An EPC gives information on energy efficiency of the property.
-For further information read Energy performance certificates.
+For more information, read Energy performance certificates.

 Should make an Inventory of the property and its contents or complete a Property inspection report.
 These documents create a record of the state of the property and its contents at the start of the tenancy, which you can compare to its state at the end.